As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 While condos are great options for those who are not yet ready for a house or simply desire a smaller space, the downside is that you will usually be sandwiched between other residents.
 This means that any loud sounds might be heard by fellow residents, and depending on the condo, you might be one of the millions of people who are affected in one way or another by their neighbor’s noise.

-So, are condos soundproof?
-How soundproof a condo is depends on the materials used for building, and soundproofing quality.
-It does not matter whether the condo is new or old.
+All condos are not soundproof.
+It depends on the materials used for building, and soundproofing quality.
 Typically, concrete and luxury condos will be more soundproof due to the higher-cost materials used in building.

 While more expensive condos will typically be more soundproof than lesser ones, there are still plenty of other factors that will influence how soundproof a condo is.
 Whether you are lucky enough to live in a completely quiet building or if you happen to be able to hear even a pin drop next door, there are ways to help fix your noise-problems no matter where you live.